yuvalmGS/gigaspaces-wiki-jekyll/sbp/gigaspaces-excel-market-data-example.markdown

 - Object sizes of up to 10K.
 - Maximum heap size of embedded Excel JVM - 64M.

-(!)
-A .NET local cache on the Excel side is not supported.
+{% exclamation %} A .NET local cache on the Excel side is not supported.

 {refer}Back to The [Excel that Scales Solution] section.{refer}